Acaphlegmic showed up a week or so ago and hadn’t returned back to wherever it was he had returned from, remaining cagey about where exactly that was.

 Yeah, OK.
 I got it.
 He was winding up for a Sun ablution.
 It was probably the only reason he came back.
 In fact, I was somewhat surprised it had taken him this long to get to it.

 I let out the requisite sigh.
 There was an order to this ritual.

 Followed by a longish pause but hardly Mametian in scope.
 A couple ..s Not …

 “Why do you bother?
 Seriously.
 You can’t be surprised by anything in there.”

 Acaphlegmic gave the newspaper a flick before setting it down, still open on his chest.
 He stared at me for a long time, long enough to think that he’d forgotten how this chat went.
 His eyes then turned back down to the paper.
-He brushed some stuff off of it into his lap.

 “It’s hardly surprise I’m looking for here, my friend.
 Repentance.
 Repentance is what I want.
 What I demand.”